binary-tools

 // will return [1, 0, 1, 0]

-For UTF-16 and UTF-32 strings, '<' and '>' enforce endianness regardless of a BOM (and cause errors to be throw if BOM is present and contradicts the endianness defined in the format string), while '!' and '=' assume big-endian and little-endian, respectively, but are overriden by the byte order mark (BOM) if a BOM is present on the string.
+For UTF-16 and UTF-32 strings, '<' and '>' enforce endianness regardless of a BOM (and cause errors to be throw if the BOM is present and contradicts the endianness defined in the format string), while '!' and '=' assume big-endian and little-endian, respectively, but are overriden by the byte order mark (BOM) if a BOM is present on the string.

 If using '<' or '>' with UTF-16 or UTF-32, a BOM will be necessarily included in the string when packing in case a BOM is not already present; operators '!' and '=' do not automatically include a BOM when packing UTF-16 or UTF-32.